ibm-cloud-docs/containers/strategy.md

 ## Select worker node flavors
 {: #env_flavors_node}

 A worker node is a VM that runs on physical hardware.
-Worker node failures include hardware outages, such as power, cooling, or networking, and issues on the VM itself.
-You can protect your setup during a worker node failure by setting up multiple worker nodes in your cluster.
-For more information, see [Creating clusters with multiple worker nodes](/docs/containers?topic=containers-kubernetes-service-cli#cs_cluster_create).

 A worker node flavor describes the compute resources, such as CPU, memory, and disk capacity that you get when you provision your worker node.
 Worker nodes of the same flavor are grouped in worker node pools.

 As you were choosing a cluster type, you already thought about how worker node flavor location and machine type impact your decision.
 As you choose between worker node flavors, consider the following.